The capability crisis is already here: a wake-up call for workforce leaders

 The experts all point to a resounding "yes"

 Goldman Sachs predicts a 7% global GDP increase over the next 10 years from generative AI.
 But this comes with a significant caveat.
 The potential automation of 300 million full-time jobs.
 You read that right.
 About two-thirds of US occupations are at risk of augmentation.
 A quarter of jobs could be replaced entirely by AI.
-The imperative for adaptability and reskilling is more crucial than ever.
+The imperative for adaptability and building new capabilities is more crucial than ever.

 This crisis impacts workers across all sectors.
 From desk-bound roles to deskless and frontline workers.
 It creates a wave of displacement we are not yet prepared to handle.